Healing my skin and learning self-love on the way.

 Full Circle Journey

-From all these experiences, I truly realized that.
-It’s okay to not be perfect.
-Finally embracing the notion that, “Wherever you are, is where you are meant to be”.
-In fact, it was through all these difficulties that Fleur was born.
+Through these experiences, I've come to a profound realization.
+It's perfectly okay to not be perfect.
+I've finally embraced the idea that 'wherever you are, is where you are meant to be.'
+In fact, it was these challenges that gave birth to Fleur.

-Ultimately, my journey thus far has been a story of acceptance, compassion, patience and understanding through my many triumphs and failures.
-Knowing I’m not perfect and reminding myself that I don’t need to be to be worth it.
-And to remind myself to stay consistent with my daily practices.
-And taking my power back to take care of my health and wellbeing.
+My journey has been a story of acceptance, compassion, patience and understanding amid the ups and downs.
+I've come to terms with the fact that I'm not perfect, and I've reminded myself that I don't need to be to be valuable.
+I've reclaimed the power to prioritize my health and well-being.

 I hope by sharing of my story, I would be able to help you feel less alone and aid you in your journey of healing from within and without. - Love, Jia Yin